 Who wants to spend hours cleaning and maintaining floors?
 With Hurst Hardwoods, care and maintenance isn’t too difficult, but there are a few words of caution to heed to make sure you get the most life out of your new floors.

 The most important thing to remember is to keep water away from your new hardwoods, which means that you should avoid damp mopping.
 Also avoid using steam mops, which can cause floors to warp or buckle.

 Regular hardwood floor cleaning can be performed using a vacuum designed for hard floor use.
 If you don’t own one of these vacuums and don’t want to invest in one, sweeping with a broom or dust mop on a regular basis can remove dirt, dust, and debris.

-For heavy-duty cleaning, Hurst Hardwoods recommends using Bona Hardwood Floor Cleaner.
+For heavy-duty cleaning, Hurst Hardwoods recommends using Bona WM700018159 Cleaner, Hardwood Floor Refill Gallon, 1 gallon/128oz, White.
 Never saturate your floors with this cleaner, though.
 Instead, lightly spray some sections with a spray bottle and use a microfiber pad to clean your floors without scratching or ruining the finish.

 You should avoid using soaps or cleaning products that contain wax, which could cause a buildup that dulls the surface of your floor.
 You should also use floor protectors and furniture coasters to prevent scratches and dents from damaging your investment.

 Hurst Hardwoods brand hardwood flooring is very durable, according to consumers who have purchased and put these products into use.
 With proper care, you should expect to get many decades of usage out of your new floors.

 However, Hurst Hardwoods hardwood flooring is subject to the same type of damage as other hardwood flooring.
 This includes warping, buckling, or staining if exposed to water, scratches that may occur from foot traffic or pets, and fading when exposed to excessive amounts of natural light.